jyc843/SonicASL/README.md

     --- utils: supportive functins to plot figures, read files
     --- config: configure the files

-confusion_matrix is used to draw the confusion matrix based on the predictions and truths.
+command is the command to run the project confusion_matrix is used to draw the confusion matrix based on the predictions and truths.